-As my work is cross-disciplinary and cross-cultural, I can offer individually tailored lessons within a number of subjects in the arts and humanities (up to MA level within my areas of specialism, which are in modern and contemporary English literature, language and culture, and up to BA level otherwise), along with aid with critical reading, analysis, and writing skills (up to MA level).
-Prior to my PhD, I completed an MPhil in English also at Cambridge and a BA Hons in comparative European literatures, linguistics and languages at Utrecht University, with internships at the Universities of Sheffield and Heidelberg.
-Ever since, in addition to literary and linguistic studies, I have regularly also crossed into art, philosophy, history, politics, and related areas, including as part of editorial roles at The Cambridge Journal of Law, Politics, and Art, Edinburgh University Press and Amsterdam University Press.
+As my work is cross-disciplinary and cross-cultural, I can offer individually tailored lessons within a number of subjects in the arts and humanities (up to MA level within my areas of specialism, which are in English literature and language, and up to BA level otherwise), along with aid with critical reading, analysis, and writing skills (up to MA level).
+Prior to my PhD, I completed an MPhil in English also at Cambridge (with Distinction) and a BA Hons in comparative European literatures, linguistics and languages at Utrecht University (summa cum laude, equivalent to Double First Class with Distinction), which also included internships at the Universities of Sheffield and Heidelberg, where I worked on archives in English, German and Dutch.
+Ever since, in addition to literary and linguistic studies, I have regularly also crossed into art, history, politics, philosophy, and related areas, including as part of editorial roles at The Cambridge Journal of Law, Politics, and Art, Edinburgh University Press and Amsterdam University Press.

 I have particular experience imparting and improving students' critical, analytical, reading and writing skills, all of which can be transferred across subjects and be of aid with extended pieces of coursework, assignments and examinations alike.
-I assist very regularly (at and outside of Cambridge) with a wide variety of academic, critical or creative pieces of coursework and research (including the occasional PhD dissertation, as well as an assortment of academic manuscripts, editorial and publishing briefs, MPhil/MLitt/MA dissertations, BA Hons/BA dissertations, papers and assignments, A-Level EPQs, IB EEs, NEAs, and more).
+I assist regularly both at and outside of Cambridge with a wide variety of academic, critical and creative pieces of coursework and independent research (including the occasional PhD dissertation; numerous academic manuscripts, editorial and publishing briefs; MA dissertations and papers; BA dissertations, papers, portfolios and assignments; A-Level EPQs; IB EEs; NEAs; and more).
+I am also perhaps more capable than most tutors (having, at this point, been educated across four countries, with their four separate educational systems) of assisting students of non-UK educational backgrounds in adapting to the UK context.

 I am especially capable of improving students' critical and analytical capabilities, and ensuring they can effectively read, analyse, research and write about texts in the arts and humanities, from literature and language to political and social studies.
-I would suggest that this is easiest accomplished, in most cases, through carefully guided practice — by, on the one hand, leading the student through how to approach texts (both in session and, if desired, in materials designed for the student to take away after the session and keep referring to while applying their skills in future) and, on the other hand, regularly providing them with detailed annotations on their independent pieces of work, which can then also be discussed further, explained, and calibrated in session (as well as through successive drafts, edits and annotations of the same assignment, or of additional, increasingly complex assignments).
+I would suggest that this is easiest accomplished, in most cases, through carefully guided practice — by, first, leading the student through how to approach texts (both in session and, if desired, in materials designed for the student to take away after the session and keep referring to while applying their skills in future) and, second, regularly providing them with detailed comments and annotations on their independent pieces of work, which can then also be further discussed, explained and adapted in session (as well as through successive drafts, edits and annotations of either the same assignment or else additional, increasingly complex assignments).

 ---|---|